Smittyvb/condenser/README.md

 #### Configuration

-The intention is to configure condenser using environment variables.
+The intention is to configure Condenser using environment variables.
 You can see the names of all of the available configuration environment variables in `config/custom-environment-variables.json`.
 Default values are stored in `config/defaults.json`.